Frequently Asked Questions about the History and Comparisons of Gutters Page #2 of 3

 What is a Leaf-catcher?

-We also price Leaf-catchers on each bid when there is underground drain pipes.
-We are not the only source for this type of device, but we personally made several design improvements over those other designs, and we fabricate these Leaf-catchers ourselves with a thicker aluminum sheet metal than is used for downspouts, and with a stronger solid copper screen.
+I price Leaf-catchers on each bid when there is underground storm drain pipes.
+We are not the only source for this type of device, but I have personally made several design improvements over those other designs, and we fabricate these Leaf-catchers ourselves with aluminum or copper sheet metal, which is thicker than what is used for downspouts.
+Along with a high grade stainless steel screen, which is stronger than any other.
+A raccoon could not claw through this screen.

-We place this strainer in the downspout about hip height, that has a screen to catch the leaves before they can clog up your under ground drain pipes.
-It’s a bargain at $40.00 each, compared that to the $75.00 per hour that Roto-Rooter type companies will charge you to attempt to blast out your rain sewer pipes.
+We place this strainer in the downspout about hip height with this screen to catch the leaves before they can clog up your under ground storm drain pipes.
+It’s a bargain at $60 to $80 each, compared that to the $75.00 or more per hour that Roto-Rooter type companies will charge you to attempt to clear out your underground storm drain pipes.

-If you are not local to us, you can still order them through our Parts Shipping web page that also has detailed installation instructions.
-We also provide the special pipe cleats t remount the whole downspout, the rivets to connect it all, and even the stainless steel Phillips screws to mount the downspout back on the siding, as seen in this photo.
+If you are not local to us, you can still order them through our Parts Shipping web page with a satisfaction guantee.
+You will also find detailed installation instructions.
+We also provide the special pipe cleats to remount the whole downspout, the rivets to connect it all, and even the stainless steel #3 Phillips screws to mount the downspout back on the siding, as seen in this photo.

 The Comparison to Our No-clog Gutter System